Kanche: Music

 The official soundtrack of Kanche composed by Chirantan Bhatt consists of six songs, including instrumental theme music.
 The lyrics for the remaining five songs were penned by Sirivennela Sitaramasastri.
 Kanche marked Bhatt's debut in South Indian cinema.
-Krish worked with Bhatt on Gabbar Is Back and asked him to compose a song for Kanche.
-Impressed with it, Krish signed him as the film's music director.
-Bhatt found Kanche to be "an intense and emotional story" and ensured that the music was not generic and in sync with the film's scale.
+The soundtrack, marketed by Aditya Music, was released on eve of Gandhi Jayanthi (1 October 2015) at a promotional event on the same day at Hyderabad.